 You may well ask how we can believe if we do not have physical proof?
 Read the gospels, then read Acts and ask yourself what made a small group of uncomprehending, insignificant weaklings become a band of unstoppable evangelists when the Holy Spirit filled them?
 It was the truth that Jesus had taken away their sins by dying at Calvary and that God had raised and exalted him.
-To declare Jesus was Lord and he had risen from the tomb would result in arrest by the Romans and almost certain death.
+To declare Jesus was the risen Lord would result in arrest by the Romans and almost certain death.
 If his followers had not witnessed the resurrection, or have been convinced by other witnesses, why else would so many have died for their beliefs?
 After all, while some people may live a lie, they will not give their lives for something they know is untrue.